The Process – Get to Know Us First

 Houses Currently Available

-There are also temporary accommodation options.
+There are temporary accommodation options.
 You can still follow the process below at any time and if you are successful and when accommodation is available you can request to be wait-listed.
+We recommend you to do this as the process to come live at the Settlement can take several months to complete.